Troubleshooting Hardware Problems

 - BIOS update failure can leave the computer in an unrepairable state (it has to go back to the factory for repair).

 UEFI is replacing BIOS in modern computers and provides hardware-based security.
-Windows 8.1 is designed to take advantage of this new technology to speed up the system startups and shutdowns.
+Windows 8.1 and Windows 10 are designed to take advantage of this new technology to speed up the system startups and shutdowns.